goldsborough/algs4/graphs/README.md

 Vertex Representation:
 + Integers between `0` and `V-1`.
-+ Why: We can convert between naames and integers with a symbol table.
++ Why: We can convert between names and integers with a symbol table.

 API: